Gujarati language: Writing system

 Similar to other Nāgarī writing systems, the Gujarati script is an abugida.
 It is used to write the Gujarati and Kutchi languages.
 It is a variant of the Devanāgarī script, differentiated by the loss of the characteristic horizontal line running above the letters and by a small number of modifications in the remaining characters.

+The Gujarati alphabet, called Kakko, has between 47 and 48 letters.
+Many letters of the Kakko highlight the utilization of breath when speaking.
+For instance, the pronunciation of ક (ka) versus ખ (kha) relies on the placing an emphasis on "kh" for the latter letter.

 Vocabulary

 Categorisation and sources

 These are the three general categories of words in modern Indo-Aryan: tadbhav, tatsam, and loanwords.

 Tadbhav

 તદ્ભવ tadbhava, "of the nature of that".
 Gujarati is a modern Indo-Aryan language descended from Sanskrit (old Indo-Aryan), and this category pertains exactly to that: words of Sanskritic origin that have demonstratively undergone change over the ages, ending up characteristic of modern Indo-Aryan languages specifically as well as in general.
 Thus the "that" in "of the nature of that" refers to Sanskrit.
 They tend to be non-technical, everyday, crucial words; part of the spoken vernacular.
 Below is a table of a few Gujarati tadbhav words and their Old Indo-Aryan sources: